Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Introduction

 \section{Introduction}

-Dynamic pricing is used to maximize a firm's revenue over a finite-period planning horizon, given that the firm may not know the underlying demand curve \textit{a priori}.
-In emerging markets, in particular, firms constantly adjust their pricing strategies to collect adequate demand information, which is a process termed \textit{price experimentation} by \cite{broder2012dynamic}, \cite{keskin2014dynamic}.
-Currently, few papers exist that consider competitive environments with unknown demand curves.
-Such conditions add greater complexity to the analysis of the decision process.
-Evaluating the influence of decisions made by competitors is challenging.
-If a firm is sensitive to competitor prices, one might expect a change in the prices set by a firm to provoke an immediate response from competitors.
-Such asynchronous price updating renders the demand information gathered by price experimentation neither informative nor accurate, as it is almost impossible for each firm to remain informed about the current prices set by competitors.
-Although firms may still observe the market response of consumers given competitor pricing, the use of out-of-date price information is possible.
-A mechanism of \emph{synchronized dynamic pricing} thus arose.
-Such a mechanism ensures that the pricing strategy of each firm is adjusted in a prescribed way to jointly collect demand information and make pricing decisions.
+Nowadays, online platforms/marketplaces become more centralized and offer possibly various algorithmic services to firms on them. \emph{Demand learning} can be seen as one of these services.
+The demand learning algorithm is used to maximize a firm's revenue over a finite-period planning horizon, given that a firm may not know the underlying demand curve \textit{a priori}.
+In particular, in emerging markets, where the demand information is scarce, firms constantly adjust their pricing to collect adequate demand information.
+This process has been termed \textit{price experimentation}.
+(See \cite{broder2012dynamic} and \cite{keskin2014dynamic}.)
+Currently, few papers exist that consider competitive environments with unknown demand curves because such conditions add greater complexity to the analysis of the decision process.